SethReed98/Portfolio/static/projects/color-memory-game/README.md

 # Color Memory Game

-A browser-based memory game inspired by Simon Says.
-Test your memory by repeating increasingly long sequences of colors!

-## Features

-- Progressive difficulty - each level adds one more color to remember
-- High score tracking with localStorage persistence
-- Smooth animations and visual feedback
-- Sound effects using Web Audio API
-- Fully responsive design
-- Pure vanilla JavaScript - no frameworks needed
+Simon Says style game.
+Repeat the color patterns, see how far you can get.

-## How to Play
+## How it works

-1. Click "Start Game" to begin
-2. Watch the color sequence carefully
-3. Repeat the sequence by clicking the colored buttons in order
-4. Each level adds one more color to the sequence
-5. Try to beat your high score!

-## Technologies Used

-- **HTML5** - Game structure
-- **CSS3** - Styling, animations, and gradients
-- **JavaScript (ES6+)** - Game logic, Web Audio API for sounds
-- **LocalStorage API** - High score persistence

-## Running the Game

-Simply open `index.html` in any modern web browser.
-No build process or server required!
+Watch the colors light up in sequence, then tap them in the same order.
+Each round adds another color.
+Pretty simple concept but gets tricky fast.

+Tracks your high score in localStorage so it remembers even if you close the tab.

+## The mobile stuff

+Got touch events working with some trial and error.
+Had to use `preventDefault()` to stop the click events from firing twice on mobile.
+Also added vibration feedback which feels pretty nice on phones.

+Tested on my iPhone and a friend's Android - works on both.

-## Code Highlights
+## Tech

-- Object-oriented design with a `ColorMemoryGame` class
-- Async/await for sequence timing
+Vanilla JS, no frameworks.
+Used the Web Audio API for the beep sounds - each color has a different frequency.
+CSS Grid for the layout.

+## Just open index.html

+No build step, just works in the browser.

+## Things I learned

-- Web Audio API for dynamic sound generation
+- Web Audio API is weird but powerful once you figure it out
+- Touch events need preventDefault or you get double-firing
-- CSS Grid for responsive layout
+- CSS Grid made the responsive part way easier than I thought
-- LocalStorage for data persistence
+- localStorage is super handy for simple stuff like high scores

-## Live Demo
+## TODO

-[Play the game here](#) <!-- Update with your deployed URL -->
+- Maybe add difficulty levels?
+- Sound on/off toggle would be nice
+- Could track stats beyond just high score